berndab/neural_network/README.md

 ## Overview

 Philanthropic organizations apply for funding and receive monetary grants to create and manage charitable projects that fulfill necessary community needs.
 These projects range from land preservation to healthcare initiatives.
 The type of organizations that apply for these grants range from trusts to cooperatives.
-In order to decide whether to issue a grant, a organization that funds grants must evaluate the type of organization that is applying for a grant, the types of projects that this organization has manages in the past, the outcomes of these projects, and the type of current program that they are seeking a grant for.
-In order to create a more efficient and more accurate grant evaluation process, this project will develop a neural network, machine learning model to assist in this evaluation process.
+In order to decide whether to issue a grant, a grant issuing organization must evaluate the type of organization that is applying for a grant, the types of projects that this organization has manages in the past, the outcomes of these projects, and the type of the current project that they are seeking a grant for.
+In order to create a more efficient and more accurate grant evaluation process, this project will develop a neural network, machine learning model to assist in the evaluation process.

-This model will be trained and tested on a data set that contains information about past charitable projects that were funded by grants.
-The data set contains entries for individual projects that include features that categorize the type of organization that managed the project, the type of project managed, the grant dollar value received for the project, and the outcome of the project.
-When new grant application are received these features collected in the grant application will be inputted into the neural network model to produce an outcome prediction for the proposed project.
+This model will be trained and tested on a data set that contains information about past charitable projects.
+The data set contains entries for individual projects that include features that categorize the type of organization that managed the project, the type of project managed, the grant value received for the project, and the outcome of the project.
+Then, when new grant application are received, the features that the model uses will be provided by the grant application and will be inputted into the neural network model to produce an outcome prediction for the proposed project.

 ## Model Development Modular Design Approach

 The model development process was designed using a modular approach.
-The machine learning model development process contains several process steps that only need to be executed once during model development, like feature analysis and feature elimination steps.
-In the typical one notebook approach, for machine learning model development, the code for all model development process steps reside in one Jupyter Notebook.
-All the process steps contained in the one notebook must be executed to run a single model training and testing cycle, even steps that only need to be run once.
-Segregating the programing code for single-execution, process development steps into their own standalone notebook modules, enables the segregation of the  training and testing process step code into its own standalone notebook module.
+The machine learning model development process has several process steps.
+Some of these process steps only need to be executed once during model development, such as the feature analysis and feature elimination steps.
+The typical approach for machine learning model development is to create on Jupyter Notebook that contains the code for all model development process steps.
+However, in order to execute a model training and testing cycle, all the process steps contained in the one notebook must be executed, even steps that only needed to be run once.
+Segregating the programing code for single-execution, process development steps into their own standalone notebook modules, enables the segregation of the model training and testing code into its own standalone notebook module.
 To run training and testing cycles with different model parameters, only the standalone training and testing notebook needs to be executed.
-This enables faster execution of model training and testing cycles and allow for more cycles can be run in limited time available for training and testing during the model development lifecycle.
-Faster execution of training and testing cycles makes determining the model configuration that produces the most accurate model more efficient.
+This enables faster execution of training and testing cycles which intern allow for more cycles to be executed in the limited time available for training and testing phase of the model development lifecycle.
+Having the capability to execute more training and testing cycles decreases the time needed to determine the configuration parameters that produce the most accurate model.

-Furthermore, by using this modular approach, different standalone modules for static features encoding can be created that use different feature encoding algorithms to determine if these other encoding algorithms lead to a more accurate model.
-Finally, the code in the training and testing standalone notebook module can be exported to create a python file which intern can be used to do automated model testing which would shorten the overall model development life cycle.
+Furthermore, by using this modular approach, multiple modules for the static features encoding process step can be created that use different encoding algorithms, such as the LabelEncoder algorithm.
+The accuracy of the model using the different encoding methods can be compared to determine which encoding algorithm produces the most accurate model.
+Finally, the code in the training and testing standalone notebook module can be exported to a python file which intern can be modified to automated the model testing process which would make the process task of  determining the most accurate model configuration more efficient.

 ### Model Development Modules